syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Export-To-PDF.md

 ![](SfDataGrid_images/PDF/FontChange.png)

-## Customize cell values while exporting
+## Customize Cell Values while Exporting

-You can customize the call values while exporting to PDF by handling `CellExporting` event.
+You can customize the call values while exporting to PDF by handling the `CellExporting` event.

 {% tabs %}
 {% highlight c# %}